openaicellular/RANFusion/README.md

 1. **Clone the Repository**
 2. **Navigate to the Directory**
 3. **Install Dependencies**

-pip install -r requirements.txt
+4. pip install -r requirements.txt
-4. install InfluxDB and get the API key from InfluxDB GUI
+5. install InfluxDB and get the API key from InfluxDB GUI
+6. run setup.py
+7. run main.py